legendaren-arc/Junior-Data-Analyst-Portfolio/README.md

 ### About

-I am a recent graduate in Information Technology with a strong interest in data research, analytics, visualization, and data management.
+I am a graduate in Information Technology with a strong interest in data research, analytics, visualization, and data management.
 I am driven by the goal of turning raw data into clear, actionable insights that support informed, strategic decision-making.

 With over four years of experience working with Excel and spreadsheets, I have developed a solid foundation in data organization and analysis.
 I am also expanding my skill set in SQL, Tableau, Python, Power BI, and other modern data tools.
 Currently, I’m actively building hands-on personal projects and pursuing certifications to stay ahead in the ever-evolving data landscape.